My Art Memory Project: Image for About Us

 Co-lead Researcher, Dance

-Bilqis Hijjas writes, produces and teaches about dance in Malaysia.
-Currently President of MyDance Alliance, she is also director of the dance program at Rimbun Dahan, lecturer in dance criticism at University of Malaya, and editor of Malaysian arts criticism platform Critics Republic.
+Bilqis Hijjas runs the arts residency at Rimbun Dahan, which supports the development of Southeast Asian contemporary artists.
+Currently Secretary of MyDance Alliance, the non-profit organisation that supports dance in Malaysia, she is also editor of Malaysian arts criticism platform Critics Republic.
 She is keen to support the documentation of Malaysian contemporary dance, as well as helping emerging contemporary dancers with opportunities to create, present and discuss their work.

 Hii Ing Fung